kbhimanavarjula/ams-iot/README.md

 •	B2C Sign Up Sign In Policy Id 	– Enter Sign Up Sign In Policy name which you created 2.1 section at 8th point.

-•	B2C native Redirect URL 	      -  Enter B2C native Redirect URL which you entered while creating the web application in B2C tenant in 2.1 section at 16th point.
+•	B2C native Redirect URL 	      -  Enter B2C native Redirect URL which you entered while creating the web application in B2C tenant in 2.1 section at 18th point.

 •	Ad Subscription Id 		    – Enter your Azure account subscription Id.

 •	Ad Tenant Id 			        – Enter your Azure account tenant Id.

-•	Ad Client Id 			        – Enter the Client Id that you got from the Azure Active Directory Application in 2.3 section at 2nd point.
+•	Ad Client Id 			        – Enter the Client Id that you got from the Azure Active Directory Application in 2.3 section at 2nd point(Get application ID and authentication key).

-•	Ad Secret key 			      - Enter the Secret key that you got from the Azure Active Directory Application in 2.3 section at 4th point.
+•	Ad Secret key 			      - Enter the Secret key that you got from the Azure Active Directory Application in 2.3 section at 4th point(Get application ID and authentication key).

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/66.png)